SaraNegri94/myrepo/Report1.md

 ## Tableau

+*Insert your the image of your final bar chart here* install.packages(“devtools”) devtools::install\_github(“boxuancui/DataExplorer”, ref= “develop”)

 ![Alt text](/Users/saranegri/images/Sales_in_the_East.png)

-1.  *What conclusions can you draw from the chart?* \# As we can see from the chart, the Tables and Bookcase are the two cathegories where the industry had less profits and/or has negative profits during the period 2017 to 2020.The Tables has the most negative profits than the other cathegories
+1.  *What conclusions can you draw from the chart?*

+From 2017 to 2020, the two categories, called bookcase and table,that are characterized by negative profits or few profits.
+The table is the least profitable category.

 ## Observable and Vega-Lite